nickgeiger/DiscyServer/README.txt

 # copy some dev archives to the server to test the archiver
 rsync -rv /Dropbox/DiscyArchives/archives/archive-1748394061 nick@nickgeiger.com:/home/nick/discy-published-map-archives-wnv8FGB2ewc/

-# trash the local _processed_ in case there are testing dupes
-trash /Users/nick/workspace/TestPublishedMapsArchive/archives_processed/*

 # test the archiver in dev
 ./archive/archive.sh dev /Users/nick/workspace/TestPublishedMapsArchive